-The MMA platform’s scope would be much wider than that of the EVA platform that debuted in the EQS on April 15, 2021.
-“The next milestone will be our future platform for the compact and mid-size classes,” Ola Kallenius, the Chairman of Daimler’s BoM, said about MMA at the company’s annual general meeting this year.
+The MMA platform’s scope would be wider than that of the EVA platform that debuted in the EQS.
+“The next milestone will be our future platform for the compact and mid-size classes,” Ola Källenius, the Chairman of Mercedes-Benz Group’s BoM, said about MMA at the company’s annual general meeting.
 “It will form the basis for numerous electric models,” he added.